jbloomlab/map_flu_serum_Perth2009_H3_HA/README.md

     **This is where you should look if you want the numerical results shown in the plots.**

   - [results/renumbered_codoncounts](results/renumbered_codoncounts): the counts of each mutation in each sample, after renumbering to H3 numbering.

+  - [.results/figures/final](.results/figures/final): the final figures for the paper.

 ## Other subdirectories
 Other subdirectories in the repo are: